GCC Middle and Back End API Reference

 static

-Clear the hash table and initialize each register with its own quantity,
+Clear the hash table and initialize each register with its own quantity, for a new basic block.

 References CLEAR_HARD_REG_SET, cse_reg_info_timestamp, free_element_chain, hard_regs_in_table, HASH_SIZE, i, last, next_qty, NULL, and table.